dimonovdd/Xamarin.MediaGallery/docs/migration2.x.x.md

 public object PresentationSourceBounds { get; set; }
 ```

-`PresentationSourceBounds` will be converted to `System.Drawing.Rectangle` for Xamarin and to `Microsoft.Maui.Graphics.Rectangle` for .net6(MAUI).If the value is null or does not compatible specified types, it will be used as `System.Drawing.Rectangle.Empty` or `Microsoft.Maui.Graphics.Rectangle.Zero`.
+`PresentationSourceBounds` will be converted to `System.Drawing.Rectangle` for Xamarin and to `Microsoft.Maui.Graphics.Rect` for .net6(MAUI).If the value is null or does not compatible specified types, it will be used as `System.Drawing.Rectangle.Empty` or `Microsoft.Maui.Graphics.Rectangle.Zero`.